xiamyphys/hduthesis/README.md

 This work has the LPPL maintenance status `maintained`.

-The Current Maintainers of this work is [Mingyu Xia](https://www.ctan.org/author/xia-my).
+The Current Maintainer of this work is [Mingyu Xia](https://www.ctan.org/author/xia-my).